NCAR/MPAS-Workflow/README.md

 Creates a new cylc suite file, then runs it.
 Users need not modify this file.
 Developers who wish to add new cylc tasks, or modify the relationships between tasks, will modify `drive.csh` and/or the files in the `include` directory:
-- `include/criticalpath.rc`: controls all elements of the critical path for all 4 `CriticalPathType` options and 2 `InitializationType` options.
+- `include/criticalpath.rc`: controls all elements of the critical path for all 4 `CriticalPathType` options.
 Allows for re-use of `include/forecast.rc` and `include/da.rc` according to the user selections.
 Those latter two scripts describe all the intra-forecast and intra-da dependencies, respectively, independent of tasks in other categories.
 - `include/verification.rc`: describes the dependencies between `HofX`, `Verify*`, `Compare*`, and other kinds of tasks that produce verification statistics files.
 It includes dependencies on `forecast` and `da` tasks that produce the data to be verified.
 Multiple aspects of verification